carpentries/instructor-training/_episodes/01-welcome.md

-We will **not** be going over Data Carpentry, Library Carpentry, or Software Carpentry workshop content in detail (although you will get familiarity with some of the content through the exercises), This workshop is the first step in becoming a certified Software and/or Data Carpentry instructor.
+We will **not** be going over Data Carpentry, Library Carpentry, or Software Carpentry workshop content in detail (although you will get familiarity with some of the content through the exercises), This workshop is the first step in becoming a certified Carpentries instructor.
 The follow-up steps for certification will require that you dig into the workshop content yourself.
 We'll talk about that more tomorrow afternoon.

 To orient yourself, there is a schedule on the workshop webpage which is linked through this workshop's Etherpad.